Skip to Content

 • 2 cloves Garlic

-• 5 Carrots, Peeled and sliced
+• 5 Carrot Peeled and sliced

-• 4 Parsnips, Peeled and sliced
+• 4 Parsnip Peeled and sliced

-• 4 stalks Celery, Diced
+• 4 stalks Celery Diced

-• 1 Onion, Diced
+• 1 Onion Diced

 • 1 Bay Leaf

-• 14 ounces Canned Diced Tomatoes, With liquid
+• 14 ounces Canned Diced Tomatoes With liquid

 • 14 ounces Beef Broth